Ted V. Kondrich

-Theodore "Ted" Vincent Kondrich (July 10, 1935 – February 6, 2018) was the Republican member of the Pennsylvania House of Representatives.
+Theodore "Ted" Vincent Kondrich (July 10, 1935 – February 6, 2018) was a Republican member of the Pennsylvania House of Representatives.

 Biography

-Ted Kondrich was a 1953 graduate of Turtle Creek High School and studied accounting at Duquesne University.
-He spent most of his career as an accountant for Westinghouse, but his true vocation was public service.
-In addition to his time in the Army, Ted served as a Plum Borough councilman, Pennsylvania state representative, deputy director of the Allegheny County Elections Department and as special consultant to Allegheny County district attorney, Stephen A. Zappala Jr. Ted was known and highly respected for his cooperative, bipartisan approach and unwavering commitment to the common good for all people.
+A 1953 graduate of Turtle Creek High School, Kondrich studied accounting at Duquesne University.
+He spent most of his career as an accountant for Westinghouse before entering public service.

+In addition to service in the United States Army, Kondrich served as a Plum Borough councilman, Pennsylvania state representative, deputy director of the Allegheny County Elections Department and as a special consultant to Allegheny County district attorney, Stephen A. Zappala Jr. Kondrich became known for his bipartisan approach.

-A devout Roman Catholic, Ted was a man of great faith.
-Throughout his life, he was an active member of various parishes within the Diocese of Pittsburgh, including St. Colman (Turtle Creek), Our Lady of Joy and Saint John the Baptist (Plum), and, most recently, St. Richard (Gibsonia).
+Kondrich was a Roman Catholic who was an active member of various parishes within the Diocese of Pittsburgh throughout his life, including St. Colman (Turtle Creek), Our Lady of Joy and Saint John the Baptist (Plum), and, most recently, St. Richard (Gibsonia).